Benjamin-G/forkify/README.md

 ## Acknowledgments

-* Jonas Schmedtmann for design and cours
+* Jonas Schmedtmann for design and course